How can a dog have too much protein when they are protein eating machines?!

 With the advent of dry food their protein content plummeted from 70% to 18%…

 Animals are made up of protein and fat.
 Let’s say the average baby rabbit or rat is roughly 70% protein and 30% fat.
 That is the protein content of the average dog meal.
 So dogs are great with protein.
 In fact has been shown in studies that dogs, with their kidney function artificially reduced to 25%, down to as low as 10% normal function, thrive on high protein diets.
-It follows that they cannot easily have “too much protein” anymore than they can have “too much meat” unless you are just feeding them plain chicken breasts for months, in which case you really need to read our article “what do dogs eat?” .
+It follows that they cannot easily have “too much protein” any more than they can have “too much meat” unless you are just feeding them plain chicken breasts for months, in which case you really need to a refresher course on making raw dog food.

 Somewhere along the line the protein content of dry dog food plummeted to the new low of 18-22% for adults and pups.
 This protein content is actually the MINIMUM LEGALLY PERMITTED (see below) to be used in a food and for it to be called “dog food”.
 Not the optimum.
 Why so close to the line?
 Because protein is expensive, certainly meat, so a few decades ago dry food companies started putting out there that protein was at fault for a number of issues and that carbs such as wheat and corn, happen to be cheapest food stuffs on the planet, might be a decent filler (and now makes up 50% of dry food….for a carnivore).